 Here’s how to make this simple and easy side dish.

 • Mash the potatoes.
 Add the butter to the potatoes and mash until smooth.
-Add the buttermilk, milk, salt, and pepper.
+Add the buttermilk, salt, and pepper.
 Combine until the mixture is well incorporated and to your desired consistency.
 Leave it a bit chunky or mash until it’s completely smooth, whatever you personally like.

 • Enjoy.
 Serve immediately, garnished with more butter and herbs (we love fresh chives!) if desired.